Ratings in depth

 Google Glass is very much a prototype, even after more than 20 months of being in the hands and on the faces of tens of thousands of beta testers.

 But that's partly why this out-of-reach, futuristic-looking curiosity is so fascinating, despite, or possibly because of the massive cost to your Google Wallet (that's actually how you have to pay for Google Glass).
 Peoples' mind=blown reaction, more so than snapping photos hands-free and getting directions that turn with your head, makes whomever is donning Google Glass a walking wonder.

 Google undoubtedly wanted Glass in the hands of developers who will make the experience better, more so than curious individuals who want it for personal use.
 Therefore, developers were the first to qualify for Google Glass invites.

 Now it's for sale to anyone living in the US and UK.
 Google threw Project Glass into open enrollment for 24 hours on April 15 and then permanently made it available a month later.
 Good things come to those who wait, too.
-As of reporting, all new Google Glass models come with free frames for prescription glasses or a free sunglasses shade attachment that typically costs $225 (£175, about AU$239).
+All new Google Glass models come with free frames for prescription glasses or a free sunglasses shade attachment that typically costs $225 (£175, about AU$239).

 Strict rules still limit who can ultimately take advantage of the invite code and purchase a prototype.
 For example, you must be 18 years old and a US or UK resident, so adults living in the other parts of Europe or Australia aren't eligible.
-These age and country-specific rules also apply to the open enrollment day.
+These age and country-specific rules are still in place.